 Glasgow Airport is approximately an hour drive to the University campus while Edinburgh Airport is a 45 minute drive.

-Find your way around our 330-acre campus by using our interactive map.
+Find your way around our 330-acre campus by using our interactive map or downloading a PDF version.